FalsePhilosopher/Repo-Archival-Releases/README.md

 Github has a 2GB file limit on release files, so the single file release currently included works and I am working on a larger then 2GB multi auto release/multi download version.

+The windows download script is untested, I tested the SHA256.ps1 script on powershell for linux.
+So both SHA256.ps1 and dl.ps1 need to be tested on a win machine before they can be pushed to production.